offmywave011/masterconcrete/Creating-documents.md

 And that is it.

-**Note:** by default, `Cleaner` never touches processed documents.
+**Note:** by default, `Cleaner` never touches processed documents themselves.
 If that is not what you want, you can specify your implementation of `UnreferencedSourcesProvider` in `ScanbotSDKInitializer`